Improwised/improwised-new-website/newapp/src/content/blog/internal-developer-platform-guide.md

 ---
-title: "Guide to Building a Successful Internal Developer Platform: Best Practices, Benefits, and Use Cases"
+title: "Guide on Successful Internal Developer Platform: Best Practices, Benefits, and Use Cases"
 slug: "internal-developer-platform-guide"
 description: "Discover what an Internal Developer Platform (IDP) is, its key components, benefits, and best practices.
 Learn how leading teams build developer experience platforms for scale."
 seoTitle: "Internal Developer Platform Guide: Best Practices, Benefits, Use Cases"